 That’s why I feel an extreme pleasure presenting you with this new A. Lange & Sohne Saxonia Thin (ref.
-211.032) hand wound wristwatch.
-It daringly defeats the supersizing trend offering you deliciously compact case that seems to be just a bit oversized in order to house the gorgeously finished in-house mechanism that powers it.
+211.032).
+The new member of the Saxonia collection daringly defeats the current “supersizing” trend offering you a deliciously compact case that is just a bit oversized in order to house the gorgeously finished in-house mechanism that powers it.
 Elegant and ergonomic, it is a perfect example of an impressive result that can be achieved by simply following the famous “Form Follows Function” principle with a just a tiny grain of Bauhaus approach added for the flavor.

 Presented in a rose gold case 40.00 mm in diameter and only 5.90 mm in height, this is the thinnest timepiece in Lange’s whole product range.

-In fact, although clearly not the candidate for the title of the thinnest watch in the world, the new A. Lange & Sohne Saxonia Thin has very few serious competitors, even among the major Swiss watch brands.
+In fact, although not a candidate for the title of the thinnest timepiece in the world, the Saxonia Thin has few serious competitors, even among the major Swiss-based brands.

 For example, last year’s Vacheron Constantin Historique 1968 has a case of 5.00 mm in height, while the automatic-powered Piaget Altiplano is 5.25 mm thick.